Whapps/best-practices/code-review/README.md

 * Before the review, read the code!

+* File a pull request for found sections of code to change/fix.

 * Bring any questions regarding the code logic or documentation.

-* File a pull request for found sections of code to change/fix.

-* Provide suggestions for follow up.
-  * Sometimes a change is big, or not strictly related to the current patch, and can be done separately.
-  * The author can use the TODO flag in the code

-* The person whos code is being reviewed is to take notes or answer questions.
+* The person whos code is being reviewed is there to take notes or answer questions.
 Argument is not acceptable but discussion is. :)

-* If too many bugs or major issues were identified, a second review may be required before committing any fixes to master.

-* The developer responsible for the code is also responsible for making all necessary review-related changes.

 In the review, focus on: